ABOUT THE PHOTOGRAPHER

 + I am a weird combination of homebody and adventurer.
-I am equally happy spending a weekend backpacking in the mountains as I would be binge watching Parks and Rec or It’s Always Sunny in Philadelphia all day.
+I am equally happy spending a weekend backpacking in the mountains as I would be binge watching Parks and Rec or It’s Always Sunny in Philadelphia.

 + I love to travel, and could take a trip every month for the rest of my life and still never get to see all I want to see.
 In 2019 I will be crossing a big one off my bucket list: 3 weeks in New Zealand.
 I love exploring and photographing the American West, and Pacific North West.
 Especially the areas around Yellowstone, Zion, the Grand Tetons, Olympic National Park, etc. I have been lucky enough to photograph weddings as far away as Alaska, and Playa Del Carmen Mexico.
 But nothing in Europe….yet.

 + I worked many jobs before photography.
 I have worked as an EMT on an ambulance, as well as a firefighter for a short time.
-I have worked everything from manual labor to construction to warehouse work.
+I have worked everything from manual labor and construction to warehouse work.
 When I discovered photography, I was a college student with a Biology major and $50,000 of student loan debt.
 Everyone’s path is different

 + I grew up in Greenville, SC and have lived here off-and-on for most of my life.
 Having a solid home base is important for being able to experience and learn about the world around us.
 If I were to move, I would probably choose Colorado or Oregon, which seem to fit my lifestyle and interests, but I have no plans anytime soon.

 + You don’t have to watch your language or what you talk about around me.
 I am impossible to offend, and you wouldn’t believe the things I have overheard at weddings.
 I believe life is too short to worry about being anything other than ‘you’.
 The more comfortable you are around me, the better your photos will be.